 But it is the scenery that sets Glacier National Park apart from other competitors to the throne of the best national park for hiking.
 175 mountains with snowcapped peaks; 762 pristine lakes, only 131 of which are actually named; and 563 mountain streams provide glorious views for hikers.

 Topping it off are the 26 glaciers in the park.
-Yes, unfortunately, all 26 are receding in size.
+Yes, unfortunately, all 26 glaciers are disappearing.
 Some of them tragically have lost up to 80% of their size since 1966.
 These masses of ice, so big they flow under their own weight, are going to disappear in our lifetimes due increasingly to human-caused climate change.
-Glaciers can present an amazing destination for hiking in the park and launch Glacier National Park to the top of the list for hiking parks.
+Glaciers present a reason for an amazing hiking destination in the park and launch Glacier National Park to the top of the list for hiking parks.